jruels/k8s-vault/labs/install-vault-gke/index.md

 ```
-The token_reviewer_jwt and kubernetes_ca_cert are mounted to the container by Kubernetes when it is created.
-The environment variable KUBERNETES_PORT_443_TCP_ADDR is defined and references the internal network address of the Kubernetes host.
+The `token_reviewer_jwt` and `kubernetes_ca_cert` are mounted to the container by Kubernetes when it is created.
+The environment variable `KUBERNETES_PORT_443_TCP_ADDR` is defined and references the internal network address of the Kubernetes host.

-For a client of the Vault server to read the secret data defined in the Set a secret in Vault step requires that the read capability be granted for the path secret/data/devwebapp/config.
+For a client of the Vault server to read the secret data defined in the Set a secret in Vault step requires that the read capability be granted for the path `secret/data/devwebapp/config`.

-Write out the policy named devwebapp that enables the read capability for secrets at path secret/data/devwebapp/config
+Write out the policy named `devwebapp` that enables the read capability for secrets at path `secret/data/devwebapp/config`

 ```
 vault policy write devwebapp - <<EOF